richardfan1126/richardfan1126.github.io/_posts/2024-02-20-what-you-need-to-know-about-the-nist-guideline-on-differential-privacy.markdown

     When we post-process the DP output to make unrealistic output realistic, **the overall accuracy and utility may be affected by the change**.

 ### Security challenges

+Although the guideline focuses on Differential Privacy, it also reminds us that general security principles also apply to the implementation.

+Some of the guidelines given are similar to conventional risk management, but we'll need to deal with more kinds of vulnerabilities, such as:

+* **Interactive Query**

+    Allowing data consumers to run their own queries would make DP implementation difficult because data consumers may be untrusted, and they will try to issue **malicious query to break the DP guarantee**.

+    Data custodians also need to store the raw data for real-time queries, which **increases data leak risk**.

+    In my opinion, **this is similar to conventional application protecting the database behind**.
+But in DP case, we'll also **take Privacy Budget into account**.

+* **Trust Boundary**

+    The guideline explains 2 different threat models: The local model and the Central model.

+    Depending on where we put the trust boundary, we will apply DP on different layers, either when **data is sent from data subject to data curator**, or **from data curator to data consumers**.

+    The same principles apply just like when we do the conventional threat model.
+But in DP case, we also need to balance the output accuracy and risk.

+    **The earlier we apply DP, the fewer risks we take.
+However, the accuracy of the final output also decreases.**

+While some challenges may look similar to conventional security frameworks, some are specific to DP.

+I'm not going to details because they are quite implementation-specific, but the guideline includes the following:

+* Floating-Point Arithmetic

+* Timing Channels

+* Backend Issues

+## Back to the basics, data protection is the paramount to privacy protection

+Last but not least, the guideline closed up by the 2 most fundamental and yet important things:

+* **Data Security and Access Control**

+* **Data Collection Exposure**

+Simply put, if we cannot protect the raw data in the first place, all privacy protections would become meaningless.

+And take one more step back, **data protection and privacy protection can minimize but not eliminate privacy risk**.

+**If the data is not needed for research purposes, we shouldn't collect it in the first place.**